Emblem of the Moldavian Autonomous Soviet Socialist Republic: Mid-1920s

-The chosen coat of arms, together with the amendments above were approved by the Presidium of the Central Executive Committee on 19 October 1925.
-At the same time there was allocated a sum of 45 rubles for making the corrections, and, after 10 November, another 30 rubles for the execution of the drawings of the flag and coat of arms.
+The chosen coat of arms, together with the amendments above, was approved by the presidium of the Central Executive Committee on 19 October 1925.
+A sum of 45 rubles was offered for making the corrections, and after 10 November, another 30 rubles for the execution of the drawings of the flag and coat of arms.

-The approval of the Central Executive Committee of Ukraine was long delayed.
-On 23 February 1926, the Regional Moldovan Office of the Ukrainian Communist Party ordered that the map of the Moldavian ASSR was to be removed entirely, and replaced with the hammer and sickle.
-However, on 2 November 1926 the same office ordered that the problem of removing the map should be look into by the Central Committee of the Party.
+The approval of the Central Executive Committee of Ukraine was delayed.
+On 23 February 1926, the Regional Moldovan Office of the Ukrainian Communist Party ordered that the map of the Moldavian ASSR was to be removed entirely from the design, and replaced with the hammer and sickle.
+However, on 2 November 1926, the office deferred the problem of removing the map to the Central Committee of the Party.

-In his letter from 1927, Malcikov explains the usefulness of keeping the map of the Moldavian ASSR including Bessarabia on the coat of arms and proposed other minor changes: instead of "USSR" should be written "USRR" (the abbreviation of the Ukrainian Soviet Socialist Republic in the Ukrainian language, instead of Russian), and on the map the names "Moldavian ASSR", "Odessa", "Chişinău" and "Dniester" should be written in the Ukrainian and Moldovan form, not the Russian one.
+In a letter from 1927, Malcikov explained his belief of the usefulness of keeping the map of the Moldavian ASSR, including Bessarabia on the coat of arms, and he proposed other minor changes.
+Instead of "USSR", he suggested "USRR" should be used (the Ukrainian Soviet Socialist Republic's abbreviation in Ukrainian, instead of Russian), and suggested the names "Moldavian ASSR", "Odessa", "Chişinău" and "Dniester" should be written in the Ukrainian and Moldovan form on the map, instead of the Russian one.

-It is not known which of the options was approved in the end.
-So far, no graphical representation of such a coat of arms has been found.
+It is not known which suggestions were eventually approved, and no graphical representation of such a coat of arms has been found.